Black Pepper Chicken

 While a lot Paleo and Whole30 use arrowroot starch to thicken stir fry sauce, it’s not allowed on the Specific Carbohydrate Diet so for this recipe I used the good old fashioned method of reducing it in a separate pan until it’s begun to thicken.
 I recommend serving this with a side of cauliflower rice to soak up all of the excess yummy sauce, you won’t want any of that to go to waste.

-Why you are going to love this recipe
+Why you are going to love this Black Pepper Chicken:

 - It takes less than 30 minutes to make